Skip to Content

 Sanctuary Scholarships Update

-Our Sanctuary Scholarships are currently under review as we strive to enhance and improve them.
-Updated information and links will be shared here once the review process is complete and the new scholarships are available.
+Our previous Asylum Seekers’ Sanctuary Scholarships are currently under review as we work to enhance and improve them.
+Updated information and links will be shared here once the review process is complete, with the new scholarships available from January 2026.

 two young professionals in a lab, one using a microscope